ehabsoa82/signServer_local/README.md

 ## Example Custom Deployments

-This section contains examples for how to customize the deployment for common scenarios.
+This section contains examples of how to customize the deployment for common scenarios.

 ## Connecting SignServer to an external database

 All serious deployments of SignServer should use an external database for data persistence.
-SignServer supports Microsoft SQL Server, MariaDB/MySQL, PostgreSQL and Oracle databases.
+SignServer supports Microsoft SQL Server, MariaDB/MySQL, PostgreSQL, and Oracle databases.

 The following example shows modifications to the helm chart values file used to connect SignServer to a MariaDB database with server name `mariadb-server` and database name `signserverdb` using username `signserver` and password `foo123`: